julia-dizhak/rails-depot/README.md

 * Providing a flash notice of an error that was detected
 * Creating Hotwired Cart
 * Broadcasting updates with Action Cable for products
+* I added a Stimulus controller that attached to the HTML to make the dynamic changes happen
+* Used Capybara to system-test this functionality.

 ## Cloud deployment - Docker